 Fitness Coach, Elite Trainer, and Master Trainer Certifications

-The Fitness Coach, Elite Trainer, and Master Trainer certifications include the Certified Fitness Trainer credential but also add additional specializations.
+The Fitness Coach, Elite Trainer, and Master Trainer certifications include the Certified Personal Trainer credential but also add additional specializations.
 These are options for those who are looking to deepen their knowledge and increase their expertise with one or more of the specializations.
 These certifications are offered for a bundled and discounted price.

-About the ISSA Certified Fitness Trainer Exam
+About the ISSA Certified Personal Trainer Exam

 The ISSA Certified Fitness Trainer exam requires candidates to be at least 18 years old and have a high school diploma or equivalent before taking the exam.
 The CPT exam also requires CPR/AED certification prior to taking the exam.
 The ISSA provides an online CPR/AED program for $49.